 Top PMGY Destination - Sri Lanka is widely considered to be the best PMGY volunteer destination due to the superior local support, value for money and overall experience on offer in Ambalangoda.
 The local Sri Lankan team really go above-and-beyond to ensure each volunteer has the best possible experience and this is reflected in volunteer feedback.
 As a result, we believe this is the perfect destination for a first-time traveller who is looking for a little extra support, plenty of organised weekend trips and wants to get involved in some fantastic local initiatives in an exotic location.

-Project Flexibility – As this volunteer project only runs during the morning period in Sri Lanka, there is an opportunity to get involved in the childcare or teaching projects in the afternoon.
+Project Flexibility - As this volunteer project only runs during the morning period in Sri Lanka, there is an opportunity to get involved in the teaching projects in the afternoon.
 We do require a minimum commitment of 1 week on each project and you can make these arrangements once you are in Sri Lanka.
 There are no additional costs and we would always welcome any additional support across the community-based projects.

 Trained Professionals - Please note this program is not suitable for trained professionals who are looking to practise overseas.
 This opportunity is only suitable for students or people looking to go into the medical or nursing field and wish to learn about a healthcare system overseas.